-In the mid 1960s I was reading
+In the mid 1960s I was reading Ralph

-Ralph Waldo Emerson, Allen Ginsberg, Sacred Books
+Waldo Emerson, Allen Ginsberg, Sacred Books of

-by Kahil Gibran but the illustrations seemed much
+Kahil Gibran but the illustrations seemed much

 more interesting.
 I was listening to The Fugs,